CassandraMaldonado/Latent_logic/README.md

 - Discrete Probabilistic Modeling

-## Project 2: Structure Learning on Simulated Health Data
+## Structure Learning on Simulated Health Data

 Applied structure learning and probabilistic inference to a dataset of simulated patients.
 The goal was to uncover latent relationships between lifestyle factors and health outcomes through learned Bayesian networks.